bsc-pm/dlb/doc/user_guide/source/faq.rst

 Can I see DLB events in a Paraver trace?
 ========================================

-Yes, DLB can emit tracing events for debugging or advanced purposes.
-These are disabled by default, in order to enable them, apart from tracing as you would normally do, you need to follow also these steps:
+Yes, DLB can emit tracing events for debugging or advanced purposes, just use the appropriate DLB library.
+Apart from tracing as you would normally do, you need to either link your application or preload with one of the libray flavours for instrumentation.
+These are ``libdlb_instr.so``, ``libdlb_mpi_instr.so`` or ``libdlb_mpif_instr.so``.

-* Link or preload the instrumented version of DLB library.
-That may be ``libdlb_instr.so`` or ``libdlb_mpi_instr.so`` depending on whether you want to intercept MPI calls.
-* Enable the option in ``DLB_ARGS+=" --instrument"``.
+You can find predefined Paraver configurations in the installation directory ``$DLB_PREFIX/hare/paraver_cfgs/DLB/``.